-On the 16th of September, we are running a software craftsmanship conference that puts 'confer' back into 'conference'.
+On the 14th of September, we are running a software crafters conference that puts 'confer' back into 'conference'.

 No presentations: just guided conversations and workshops on the hottest topics in software development, amongst a small number of your peers.

 We are looking for your help to run a guided conversation or a workshop.

 Let us know you're interested and you're idea for a topic.